跳到主要內容區

 NTHU has collaborated with Taipei Veterans General Hospital (TVGH) to treat a total of 293 patients with brain cancer, head and neck cancer, and melanoma.
 Among these patients, 34 individuals sought treatment from various international regions, including the United States, Australia, Spain, Italy, Switzerland, Japan, Brazil, Singapore, Hong Kong, and mainland China.

-Renowned Swiss author Lars Jaeger, known for his works such as The Second Quantum Revolution, which combines science, history, and philosophy, faced a relapse of brain cancer.
-At the end of July, accompanied by his wife and daughter, Jaeger underwent BNCT at NTHU for his condition.
+The Swiss author, known for works blending science, history, and philosophy, faced a relapse of brain cancer.
+At the end of July, accompanied by family, the author underwent BNCT at NTHU.

-Four years ago, Jaeger was diagnosed with a malignant brain tumor - Glioblastoma multiforme (GBM).
-Despite undergoing five brain surgeries, gamma knife treatments, and even heavy particle therapy, the cancer persisted, leaving European doctors at a loss.
-After two years of research and discussions with physicians in both Switzerland and Japan, Jaeger made the decision to come to Taiwan for treatment.
+Some years ago, the author was diagnosed with a malignant brain tumor - Glioblastoma multiforme (GBM).
+Despite undergoing multiple brain surgeries, gamma knife treatments, and even heavy particle therapy, the cancer persisted, leaving European doctors at a loss.
+After extensive research and discussions with physicians in both Switzerland and Japan, the author made the decision to come to Taiwan for treatment.

-During the irradiation session, Jaeger's wife and daughter continuously communicated with him through a microphone, soothing his anxious feelings.
-After the treatment concluded, Jaeger mentioned that he didn't experience any discomfort during the irradiation process; it felt like a good half-hour nap.
-He stated, "BNCT is my last hope, and NTHU has the most experienced team."
-Since only one treatment session was required, Jaeger and his family returned to Switzerland afterward, hoping for the treatment to take effect.
+During the irradiation session, the author's family continuously communicated with him through a microphone, soothing his anxious feelings.
+After the treatment concluded, the author mentioned that he didn't experience any discomfort during the irradiation process; it felt like a good half-hour nap.
+The author stated, "BNCT is my last hope, and NTHU has the most experienced team."
+Since only one treatment session was required, the author and his family returned to Switzerland afterward, hoping for the treatment to take effect.

 Director Tsung-kuang Yeh (葉宗洸) from NTHU's Nuclear Science & Technology Development Center explained the principle behind BNCT.
 It involves first injecting boron-containing drugs as targeting agents.
 Once these drugs accumulate in the tumor area, neutron beams are directed towards the site.
 The atomic nuclei of boron are then induced to split, generating highly destructive alpha particles and lithium nuclei, which will self-explode and kill cancer cells.